jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

 -   [8 HARM ON POPULATION HEALTH](#ind-8--HARM-ON-POPULATION-HEALTH)
 -   [9 HARM ON ECONOMY](#ind-9--HARM-ON-ECONOMY)

-in order to adress the two questions of interest for this analysis.
+in order to address the two questions of interest for this analysis.

 [Details about the
 variables](#ind-7-1--Information-For-The-Table-With-The-Processed-Data)